-Action Cost Partner Cost - Farther Eco Soc /Env Total Transition Annett Street into a pedestrian and cyclist friendly street Annett Street should be established as a High Pedestrian Area with a 30km/hr speed limit to enhance pedestrian and cyclist safety.
-This may include a threshold treatment (Strip section) at Princes Highway a different road surface could be distinguished from the rest of the streets to increase driver awareness that Annett Street is pedestrian and cycle friendly.
-Changes should not detract from access to the preschool. \$ \$ \$ Funding: - TfNSW - External grants - Council Council TfNSW \$ © ⊙ ♡ 6 Establish an accessible connection from Charles Street carpark to the Princes Highway that can be used after rain A series of level paths and boardwalk bridging the swale should be provided to allow for a direction and formal connection between the Charles Street car park and the Princes Highway. \$ \$ \$ Funding: - Private Investment - Grants Council (for grant writing) Landowners \$ \$ ⊚ ⊙ ♡ 6 Further analysis of movement and place to provide infrastructure that supports Annett Street as a high pedestrian area This includes a new vehicle connections and enhancement to existing pedestrian connection from Charles Street to Annett Street.
-This analysis may further define the role of shuttle drop areas and determine the suitability of Annett Street vs decentralised locations. \$ \$ \$ Funding: - Council - TfNSW Council TfNSW (\$) (\$ ⊙ ⊙ ♡ 6 Investigate the role of Annett Street during events Identify the possibility for Annett Street to function in a temporary capacity for events.
-This action should look to prepare a schematic layout for temporary closure of the street, tent locations, power and a marshalling areas. \$ \$ \$ Funding: - TfNSW - External grants - Council Council TfNSW (\$) (\$) (\$ 2 3 ⊙ 8 Upgrade footpaths connecting Mogo Recreation Park and Mogo Public School See the delivery of better pedestrian connections which have currently been planned for Mogo that encourage walkability and enhance connections between two community nodes in Mogo. § § § Funding: - Grants Council \$ \$ ⊙ ⊙ ⊙ 6 Investigate providing additional shade at Mogo Recreation Park Increased tree canopy cover at Mogo Recreation Park to streets and footpaths to provide shade and reduce the impact of the increasing number of hot days as the climate adapts and changes in future. \$ \$ \$ Funding: - Council LALC Local residents (\$) (\$ ⊙ ⊙ 7 Install furniture and fixtures that reference the culture, character, identity and interest of the Village Install bicycle lockers, bins, benches, and signage that reflects the culture and identity of the Village.
+Action Cont Douteou Return Action Cost Partner Eco Soc /Env Total Transition Annett Street into a pedestrian and cyclist friendly street Annett Street should be established as a High Pedestrian Area with a 30km/hr speed limit to enhance pedestrian and cyclist safety.
+This may include a threshold treatment (strip section) at Princes Highway a different road surface could be distinguished from the rest of the streets to increase driver awareness that Annett Street is pedestrian and cycle friendly.
+Changes should not detract from access to the preschool.
+Annett Street also has the potential to deliver temporary installations or pilot projects to test ideas that demonstrate a more pedestrian and cyclist friendly environment. \$ \$ \$ Funding: - TfNSW - External grants - Council Council TfNSW (\$) \$ © © 0 6 Establish an accessible connection from Charles Street carpark to the Princes Highway that can be used after rain A series of level paths and boardwalk bridging the swale should be provided to allow for a direction and formal connection between the Charles Street carpark and the Princes Highway. \$ \$ \$ Funding: - Private Investment - Grants Council (for grant writing) Landowners (\$) (\$ ⊚ ⊙ ♡ 6 Further analysis of movement and place to provide infrastructure that supports Annett Street as a high pedestrian area This includes enhancement to existing pedestrian connection from Charles Street to Annett Street.
+This analysis may further define the role of shuttle drop areas and determine the suitability of Annett Street vs decentralised locations. § § § Funding: - Council - TfNSW Council TfNSW (\$ \$ \$ ⊚ ⊗ 6 Investigate the role of Annett Street during events Identify the possibility for Annett Street to function in a temporary capacity for events.
+This action should look to prepare a schematic layout for temporary closure of the street, tent locations, power and a marshalling areas. \$ \$ \$ Funding: - TfNSW - External grants - Council Council TfNSW \$ \$ \$ ••• 8 Upgrade footpaths connecting Mogo Recreation Park and Mogo Public School See the delivery of better pedestrian connections which have currently been planned for Mogo that encourages walkability and enhances connections between two community nodes in Mogo. § § § Funding: - Council - Grants Council (\$ \$ ••• 6 Increased tree canopy cover at Mogo Recreation Park to streets and footpaths to provide shade and reduce the impact of the increasing number of hot days as the climate adapts and changes in future. \$ \$ Funding: - Council LALC Local residents \$ \$ ⊕ ⊕ ⊕ 7 Install furniture and fixtures that reference the culture, character, identity and interest of the Village Install bicycle lockers, bins, benches, and signage that reflects the culture and identity of the Village.
 There is an opportunity to deliver this infrastructure in a unique way that showcases Mogo.
 Cultural symbolism and wayfinding may also take place through stenciling of streets and pathways.
-Install bicycle lockers and signage that reflects the culture and identity of the village.
-This infrastructure should be distributed throughout public and private land in the Village. \$ \$ \$ Funding: - Grant funding - Stokes businesses - Sponsorship - Business plan, business chamber grant - Contributions Plan Council Landowners Business Chamber LALC (\$) (\$) (\$ ⊙ ⊙ ♡ 6
+Install bicycle lockers and signage that reflects the culture and identity of the Village.
+This infrastructure should be distributed throughout public and private land in the Village. § § § Funding: - Grant funding - Businesses - Contributions Plan Council Landowners Business Chamber LALC \$ \$ \$ ⊙ ♡ 6